 This ban will prohibit the use of animal test data for the majority of cosmetics introduced in Australia.
-The remainder of new cosmetic ingredients are those that are also introduced for use in other industries.
+The remainder of new cosmetic ingredients are those that are also introduced for other industrial uses.
 Based on historical data it is estimated that less than 1% of these ‘multi-use’ cosmetic ingredients used animal test information to support their introduction.

 In line with the original commitment, these ‘multi-use’ ingredients are excluded from the ban.
 To expand the scope of the ban beyond this:

-- could lead to higher costs or reduced choice for consumers; and
+- could lead to higher costs or reduced choice for consumers